-Figure 5 displays the impervious pixels (in blue), along with the computation of the fractal dimension of the corresponding geometrical set for the Torquay North area.
-It appears that a unique scaling regime on the whole range of available scales is identified (single straight line), resulting in fractal dimension 1.81.
-Unique scale regimes are also found for impervious surface distributions in the all other studied areas.
-The scaling regime is robust with visible straight lines as in Fig. 5 (right) and r^2 always greater than 0.995.
-The uniqueness of the regime also means that results are not sensitive to the initial pixel size of 2 m as for the sewer system analysis (but for a different reason).
-Increasing this size would simply reduce the width of the range of scales available to compute the fractal dimension but not change its value.
+Figure 5 displays the impervious pixels (in blue), along with the computation of the fractal dimension of the corresponding geometrical set for Rotterdam-Kralingen and Jouy-en-Josas.
+They correspond to two extreme cases among the studied catchments in terms of urbanization, which is visible in Fig. 5 (left panel).
+It appears that for both a unique scaling regime on the whole range of available scales is identified, resulting in fractal dimension 1.89 for densely urbanised Kralingen and 1.74 for Jouy-en-Josas.
+Unique scale regimes are also found for impervious surface distributions in the other studied areas, for which the r^2 is always greater than 0.995.
 Numerical values of these fractal dimensions are reported in Table 2.
 Despite the fact that the impervious pixels do not represent at a 2 m resolution the majority of the pixels, their fractal dimension is rather elevated meaning that the impervious areas fills the space in urban areas.
-As expected less urbanised areas exhibit lower fractal dimension.

-For a given catchment, numerical values of fractal dimension for distributed imperviousness are similar to the ones found at large scales in the sewer system analysis.
+25 For a given catchment, numerical values of fractal dimension for distributed imperviousness are similar to the ones found at large scales in the sewer system analysis.
 Discrepancies are usually smaller than 0.1; smaller than the differences between the various catchments.
 Areas of similar urban density have similar fractal dimensions and lower density urban areas are consistently characterised by lower fractal dimensions.
-These numerical similarities are worth noting and actually one of the main finding of this analysis, confirmed on a wide set of study areas.
+It is worth noting these numerical similarities.
 Indeed it suggests that the scaling behaviours observed on sewer networks and distributed land use have the same physical basis and reflect a unique underlying level of urbanisation.
 The only difference being that it stops at the inter-pipe distance for the sewer network whereas it expands down to 2 m scale for the imperviousness.
-Contrary to other formalisms such as the use of a single percentage of imperviousness defined with data at an arbitrary scale, this fractal dimension is a quantity valid across scales and furthermore based on the characterization of two aspects related to urbanization (namely the sewer network and the distributed imperviousness) which makes it robust.